Quasolaris/RSA_mada_Project/README.md

 Fix on user site: Run fileService methods not in short amounts of time, let the stream close befor new read/write operation.

+Sometimes when the repository gets cloned, eclipse or any other IDE does not add the right JRE version (jdk-15), this seems to be aproblem of our .gitignore file or is a IDE problem.

+Fix on user site: Manually add JRE version (jdk-8 upwards should work, tested is jdk-15.0.2)

 ## Change log

 ------------------16.03.2021---------------------